Rki0/obsidian/Data_Structure/Tree/Binary Search Tree(BST).md

 		1. Check to see if there is a node to the left
 			1. If there is, move to that node and repeat these steps
 			2. If there is not, add that node as the left property
+## find
+1. Starting at the root
+2. Check if there is a root, if not - we're done searching!
+3. If there is a root, check if the value of the new node is the value we are looking for.
+If we found it, we're done!
+4. If not, check to see if the value is greater than or less than the value of the root
+5. If it is greater
+	1. Check to see if there is a node to the right
+	2. If there is, move to that node and repeat these steps
+	3. If there is not, we're done searching!
+6. If it is less
+	1. Check to see if there is node to the left
+	2. If there is, move to that node and repeat these steps
+	3. If there is not, we're done searching!

 # Implement